 1. Study Amazon Leadership Principles in detail

-If you are learning how to answer Amazon interview questions, it is tempting to look for shortcuts.
-If you think that you can magically pass an Amazon loop by reciting canned answers to Amazon interview questions that you find online, please think again.
-Amazon's Leadership Principles are the core competencies of Amazon, and they are in place for a good reason.
+If you are learning to answer Amazon interview questions, it is tempting to look for shortcuts.
+If you think you can magically pass an Amazon loop by reciting canned answers to Amazon interview questions that you find online, please think again.
+Amazon’s Leadership Principles are the core competencies of Amazon, and they are in place for a good reason.
 The best way to learn how to answer Amazon interview questions is to understand the competencies in detail.
-You have plenty of free and paid resources at your disposal (shareholder letters is one great resource that is completely free).
-Please do yourself a favour and put the hours in to understand Amazon, and it will do wonders to your interview confidence and performance.
+You have plenty of free and paid resources at your disposal (shareholder letters are one great resource that is entirely free).
+Please do yourself a favor and put the hours in to understand Amazon, and it will do wonders for your interview confidence and performance.

 2. Amazon Referrals Are Looked At

 That is true.
-However, these days the volume of referrals is huge.
-Referrals form a separate queue of profiles to review, which is why our suggestion is to ask your referrers to send a follow-up email to both the hiring manager and the recruiter.
-This will help your profile stand out in the referrals queue and won't cost your friends more than 2-3 minutes of their time.
-Do avoid being referred by strangers who won't be able to support you with a follow-up email.
+However, these days, the volume of referrals is enormous.
+Referrals form a separate queue of profiles to review, so we suggest asking your referrers to send a follow-up email to both the hiring manager and the recruiter.
+This will help your profile stand out in the referrals queue and won’t cost your friends more than 2-3 minutes of their time.
+Do avoid being referred by strangers who won’t be able to support you with a follow-up email.

 3. Should You Split Your Amazon Interviews Across Two Days?

-We've seen this option become popular with our students, especially given the challenges of working from home.
+This option has become popular with our students, especially given the challenges of working from home.
 That said, it is still up to you.
-Do manage for your comfort and your individual situation.
+Do manage for your comfort and your situation.

 4. Expect Amazon Interviews to Deviate From Your Script

-Amazon interviewers are free to follow up and drill down at any point in time during your interview.
-This can seemingly de-rail the interview flow, but only if you're not prepared for it.
+Amazon interviewers are free to follow up and drill down any time during your interview.
+This can seemingly de-rail the interview flow, but only if you’re unprepared for it.
 Treat your initial STAR story as a conversation starter.
 Be prepared to deviate from the narrative if the interviewer is interested in details that are not part of the story.
-Feel free to return the conversation to the original flow by using the trick from this post (the proactive approach) - e.g. "I was going to tell you how I brought my vision to life unless you have any further questions".
-Remember - preparing your situations in advance is a mechanism to rustle up memories about your career experience and bring them to the front of your mind.
-It is not a substitute for thinking on your feet and offering details that you did not originally plan for.
+Feel free to return the conversation to the original flow by using the trick from this post (the proactive approach) – e.g. “I was going to tell you how I brought my vision to life unless you have any further questions”.
+Remember – preparing your situations in advance is a mechanism to rustle up memories about your career experience and bring them to the front of your mind.
+It is not a substitute for thinking on your feet and offering details you did not initially plan for.

 5. Keep Your Amazon Interviews Conversational

-Candidates who are comfortable at navigating their Amazon interviews in a conversational style will always come across confident.
+Candidates comfortable navigating their Amazon interviews in a conversational style will always come across as confident.
 While confidence is not a Leadership Principle that Amazon expressly tests for in interviews, it is a winning characteristic to demonstrate.